SchapiroLabor/NEP_MistyR/README.md

 ## Data

-Simulated data with x, y and ct annotation column is used.
-The script src/Tutorial_Misty_adapted.R uses a relative input datapath to a data folder 2 levels above the cloned github repo.
-The oupur files are stored in a form you created output folder on the same level, as the cloned github repo.
+Simulated data with x, y, and ct annotation columns is used.
+The script src/Tutorial_Misty_adapted.R uses a relative input datapath to a data folder 2 levels above the cloned GitHub repo.
+The output files are stored in a form you created output folder on the same level as the cloned GitHub repo.
 The downstream notebook creates an initial heatmap visualization of the results and takes the stored output from the initial script as input.

 ## Scripts

-/src: The script Tutorial_Misty_adapted.R Is used for analysis of the juxtaview for cell types.
+/src: The script Tutorial_Misty_adapted.R Is used for the analysis of the just view for cell types.
 The script Misty_ct_Miguel.R was used by Miguel and adapted to my data, but is not creating values for auto-importances of cell types.

-/notebooks: Misty_SCNA_downstream.Rmd: Initial heatmap visualization of Misty results
+/notebooks: Misty_SCNA_downstream.Rmd: Initial heatmap visualization of Misty's results